JevgenijsKonevs/React_JS_Slider_v2/README.md

 #### npm start
 Runs the app in the development mode.<br />
 In order to view it open your browser and go to http://localhost:3000.</br>
-:3000 is the default port, but it could be different on your PC.
+"3000" is the default port, but it could be different on your PC.

 The page will automatically reload if you make edits.<br />
-You will also see any lint errors in the console.
+You will also see any lint errors in the console. https://github.com/JevgenijsKonevs/React_JS_Slider - is the same version, but created by CRA (create react app).
+Slider_V2 is created with custom Webpack.config